betomoedano/quick-push/README.md

 3. Drag and drop the QuickPush app to your Applications folder
 4. Open QuickPush from your Applications folder
 5. The QuickPush icon will appear in your menu bar

-### macOS

-On macOS you can also install QuickPush via Homebrew: